cqcallaw/newt/README.md

 }
 ```

-newt's record types are instantiated from another instance of a record type, or the record type's default value, using the `with` operator:
+Instances of newt's record types from another instance of a record type (which may be the record type's default value) using the `with` operator:

 ```
 	p1:person = @person with { age = 25, name = "Joe" }
 	p2 = p1 with { age = 26 }
 ```

+#### Member Mutation
 Records are immutable by default:

 ```